-The Faculty of Arts And Social Sciences Scholarships (I,L)
+The Faculty of Arts and Social Sciences Scholarships (I,L)

 A number of scholarships are available for full-time undergraduate study in the first year of a course in the Faculty of Arts and Social Sciences.
-Application forms are available from the Arts and Social Sciences Faculty Office or the Scholarships Unit.
+Application forms are available from the Arts and Social Sciences Faculty Office.
+Tel: (02) 9385 1017.
 Applications close with the Faculty Office in late January.

-Scholarships for students in their second or later years of study
+Scholarships for students in their second or later year of study